Out-Law Guide | 04 Oct 2021 | 11:50 am | 3 min. read

 Where the first LBTT return has been made for a lease that became notifiable as a result of an extension to the term or an increase in the rent, the review date is the third anniversary of the date of the variation that made the lease notifiable, and on each subsequent third anniversary of that date.

 As part of the return, you as the tenant must recalculate your LBTT liability using actual or the most up-to-date figures.
 If your initial estimates were too low, a further return must be submitted and any extra LBTT must be paid within five working days of submission of the return.
 If your initial estimates were too high, the extra tax paid can be reclaimed, subject to time limits.
-Revenue Scotland has produced guidance on how to calculate tax on a lease review before using its LBTT on Lease Transactions Calculator.
+Revenue Scotland has produced guidance on how to calculate tax on a lease review.

 Subsequent events may require additional returns or additional LBTT to be paid.
 These include lease renewals; termination or lease expiry; or assignation or subsequent transactions.